liuliu/dflat/README.md

 Unlike `UserDefaults` which only supports plist values, **Dflat**'s `WorkspaceDictionary` supports both `Codable` objects, and the newly introduced `FlatBuffersCodable` objects.
 The performance wins of `FlatBuffersCodable` is validated in the benchmark.
 On saving, `FlatBufersCodable` is about 2 to 3 times faster while on loading, `FlatBuffersCodable` is about 50% faster.
 The encoding performance is noticeable because when set, `WorkspaceDictionary` does encoding synchronously.
 This is a practical choice because the `Codable` object may not be thread-safe.
 On the other hand, `FlatBuffersCodable` objects are generated and trivially thread-safe.

+The insert performance, when compared to **Dflat** above, is not fast. *Insert 40,000 Int, to Disk* took 2.7 seconds.
+If the other metrics is to be believed, this should take less than 0.3 seconds (as the *Insert 10,000 Objects* above).
+This is understandable because each individual insert is a transaction.
+When looked at *Update 10,000 Objects Individually*, the data is much more comparable.

 Since `WorkspaceDictionary` is effectively a thread-safe dictionary, there is a trivial improvement we can do by sharding the dictionary to avoid lock-contention.
 This turns out to be beneficial.

 ![](docs/dflat-shards.png)

 Comparing no shard (using a lock to protect the in-memory dictionary) with 12-way shards (by key hash value, only lock one of the 12 dictionaries), in simpler cases such as insert integers, fewer lock-contention is beneficial.
 When there is a lock-contention, such as *Update 1 Key with 40,000 Int*, as expected, the difference is minimal.

 There is a bigger difference with `Codable`, it is unfortunate.
 When set, we only release lock when the object is encoded.
 There is a complex reason for that (we only update when compared old value with the new, and the old value is fetched with the lock.
 Thus, our current sequence is: update in-memory dictionary with new value and get old value -> if old value != new value -> encode object -> dispatch to persist in background thread.
-We need to protect the whole in-memory dictionary update til dispatch to persist, otherwise we may end up with in-memory dictionary of one value but on disk, it is another.
+We need to protect the whole in-memory dictionary update til dispatch to persist, otherwise we may end up with in-memory dictionary of one value, but on disk, it is another.
 Alternative is to move the encode object part before updating in-memory dictionary.
 That missed the opportunity to skip the encoding entirely if old == new).
 The difference you saw is when we can do encoding in parallel v.s. we have to serialize it.

 The above comparison raises question about when to use `WorkspaceDictionary`.
 The answer is not easy.
-If you are using **Dflat** already, `WorkspaceDictionary` is an easy way to persist some one off data with the same guarantee **Dflat** has, you don't need to deal with OS differences with `UserDefaults`, or worry about the size limitations.
+If you are using **Dflat** already, `WorkspaceDictionary` is an easy way to persist some one off data with the same guarantee **Dflat** has.
+You don't need to deal with OS differences with `UserDefaults`, or worry about the size limitations.
 It will be more beneficial with **Dflat** when I introduce transactional guarantee later this year.